Nurseries Online

 Arisaema candidissimum

-Usually appearing from dormancy in december, the attractive pink striped flower appears first with a single leaf.
+Usually appearing from dormancy in early summer, the attractive pink striped flower appears first with a single leaf.

 The foliage takes over as the flower begins to fade and lasts well through summer, large glossy and leathery, making an attractive addition to the garden.